Herobone/Herobone/README.md

 ### Hi there 👋
 I'm a student from beautiful Bavaria in Germany.
-I recently finished my Abitur and will come back to programming soon.

 I'm a small freelancing Software Developer, mainly focused on Web-Development.
 If you want me to design a Website for you or need consulting for networking or similar topics, feel free to contact me!

-- 🔭 I’m currently working on [Sober Sailor](https://github.com/Herobone/Sober-Sailor) a [Robot](https://mai-robotics.de)
+- 🔭 I’m currently working on no public Projects :(
-- 🌱 I’m currently learning how hot it can be in my room and flying drones
+- 🌱 I’m currently learning Vue, Socket.IO
-- 💬 Ask me about **React, Go, GCP, Firebase**
+- 💬 Ask me about **C#, Go, TypeScript**
 - ⚡ Fun fact: Don't look for fancy colors in my projects.
 I'm colorblind
 ## My recent activity
 <!--START_SECTION:activity-->